-Any grant offered will only be paid into a bank account held in the name of the applicant.
+Any funding offered will be paid only into a bank account held in the name of the applicant organisation.

-All documentation provided must be in the name of the applicant (individual artist or arts organisation) - e.g. if you apply to the Arts Council for funding under the name Máire de Barra, then all documentation, including bank and tax details, must be in that name; variations such as Mary Barry or Barry Studios are not acceptable.
+All documentation provided must be in the name of the applicant organisation - e.g. if you apply to the Arts Council for funding under the name Ballyfermot Arts Centre, then all documentation, including bank and tax details, must be in that name.